Media Literacy: Learning from the Oscars

 By Frank W. Baker

 New and novel advertising isn’t the big audience draw at the Oscars.
 Hollywood is.
-While ads at Super Bowl XLVIII go for $4 million apiece, advertisers will pay less than half that ($1.9 million) for the same 30 seconds on the Oscar telecast (Sunday March 2, 7 Eastern, 4 Pacific).
+While ads at Super Bowl XLIX go for $4 million apiece, advertisers will pay about half that ($2 million-sold out) for the same 30 seconds on the Oscar telecast (Sunday, February 22, 7 Eastern, 4 Pacific).
 Of course ABC-TV and its affiliated stations still stand to benefit from the premium prices of commercials.
 (The Academy also benefits from the domestic and international rights to the “live” broadcast.)